rubenshteyn/rubenshteyn/README.md

 - 🐱 I’m currently working on [AnyFriendly](https://github.com/rubenshteyn/any-friendly-mern) - this is a pet finder app

-- 📚 I’m currently learning React, Mongo, Express
+- 📚 I’m currently learning React

 - 💻 I know how to work with the machine deep enough(promises, objects, classes and etc)